drdarshan/CppSparse/README.rst

 About
 -----
 I have been fascinated with sparse direct solvers ever since I encountered them whilst learning finite element analysis back during my undergraduate days.
-One particularly clever trick that stood out was the *multi-frontal* method developed by Bruce M. Irons back in the 1960s that performed Gaussian elimination on the stiffness matrix *while it was being assembled* in the usual element-by-element fashion.
+One particularly clever trick that stood out was the *multi-frontal* method developed by Bruce M. Irons [Irons1970]_ back in the 1960s that performed Gaussian elimination on the stiffness matrix *while it was being assembled* in the usual element-by-element fashion.

-As a graduate student, I was fortunate enough to re-learn finite element methods from Prof. Bathe.
+As a graduate student, I was fortunate enough to re-learn finite element methods from Prof. K-J Bathe.
 One of the intriguing aspects of sparse solvers he mentioned in his class was the use of methods based on graph theory that had surpassed classical *skyline* solvers such as COLSOL described in his book [Bathe1995]_.
+This was the first time I had heard about the connection between finite element methods and graph theory - two very distinct worlds that are deeply connected at a rather profound level.
+Although my curiosity was piqued, I did not dig deeper into sparse solvers until 2006 when I noticed an announcement in SIAM News about an upcoming book by Tim Davis on sparse direct solvers [Davis2006]_ and immediately preordered it.

+I started reading Davis' book in earnest during Fall 2006 and quickly realized that the only way I was going to benefit from the book was to digest the (rather terse) algorithms and reimplement them myself along with tackling all the exercises.
+Unfortunately, this has been a rather painstaking process and progress was glacially slow until 2011 when I resolved to finally dedicate a part of my weekends to understand sparse solvers and matrix reordering routines and understand better the graph theoretical foundations of sparse linear solvers.

+*CppSparse* has been the result of my work so far.
+It is a sparse matrix library based on the algorithms and exercises in Tim Davis' book.
+It is implemented in C++ and extensively uses the containers and algorithms in the standard library.
+This allows me to elide details such as checking for out-of-memory conditions or managing the lifetime of my temporary buffers.
+The templated nature of *CppSparse* allows it to be used in both 32- and 64-bit libraries and the same code base supports both real and complex-valued sparse matrices.

+*CppSparse* is distributed as a self-contained header-only library.
+It has very few dependencies besides a half-decent C++ compiler.
+I primarily use *CppSparse* through its Python bindings and aim for it to be a fully-featured sparse matrix library for Python.

 Building CppSparse
 ------------------
 *CppSparse* currently reliably builds on Windows using Microsoft Visual Studio 2010 and MingW GCC 4.5 (64-bit) and is tested with 64-bit Python 2.7 and NumPy.
 I also occassionally build it on my Mac